-In February 2021, the Company implemented the ATM Offering program whereby it may offer and sell the Company's common shares having an aggregate gross sales price of up to \$250.0 million.
+In February 2021, the Company established the ATM Offering program whereby it may offer and sell the Company's common shares having an aggregate gross sales price of up to \$250.0 million.
 During 2021, under this program, the Company sold 10.0 million shares at a weighted average price of \$18.97 per share, generating net proceeds of \$187.1 million and leaving a remaining authorization of \$60.1 million.
 The proceeds were contributed to the Operating Partnership and then used primarily to reduce indebtedness as described in the sections immediately below.
-There were no shares sold under the ATM program for the three months ended March 31, 2022.
+There were no shares sold under the ATM program for the three and six months ended June 30, 2022.